-Raducanu qualifies for maiden US Open
+Raducanu & Boulter qualify for US Open

 Raducanu, 18, won 6-1 6-4 against fourth seed Sherif, who recently broke into the world's top 100.

-After announcing her arrival on the Grand Slam stage at Wimbledon, 150th-ranked Raducanu now has another chance to shine at her first overseas major.
+Katie Boulter will also play in the New York main draw for the first time after beating Slovakia's Kristina Kucova.

-Fellow Briton Katie Boulter is out on court trying to join her in the draw.
+The 25-year-old Briton overcame some physical issues in the heat to win 7-5 2-6 6-4 against eighth seed Kucova.

-Boulter, 25, won the first set 7-5 against Slovakian eighth seed Kristina Kucova but, in hot conditions, needed the trainer and doctor in a second set which she went on to lose 6-2.
+After edging the first set with a break of serve in the 12th game, Boulter needed the trainer and doctor in a second set where she trailed 5-0.

-The pair are playing a decider to see who reaches the first round, which starts in New York on Monday.
+The pair took a 10-minute break before the decider because of the heat and, from trailing 4-2, Boulter won the final four games to reach the first round, which starts at Flushing Meadows on Monday.

 - US Open 2021 preview: Focus on Djokovic in tournament missing star names